Diabolo: Spread to the West

 Philippart claimed Diabolo to be his invention.
 In reality, he had improved a Napoleonic toy, which in turn had originated long ago in China."
 However, Charles Parker acquired the U.S. license for the term diabolo in 1906, and the fad for the toy lasted until 1910 (caricatures of public figures with the toy made it to newspapers), when it was hurt greatly by a glut of unsold poor quality off-brand versions (costs ranged from one to eight dollars).
 The toy was even removed from the Parker Brothers catalogue, a rare occurrence (its two-year return in 1929 also failed).

 An earlier occurrence of the fad, in Paris, is mentioned in Nature in 1893.
 The Wright brothers became enamored with the toy during a lull in a trip to France they had taken to market their Wright Flyer III airplane.

+The diabolo’s temporary fall from favour was commented on by the narrator of Marcel Proust’s In Search of Lost Time:

+One morning … I was taking a short walk with Albertine, whom I had found on the beach tossing up and catching again at the end of a string a weird object which gave her a look of Giotto’s Idolatry; it was called, as it happened, a ‘diabolo’, and has so fallen into disuse now that, when they come upon a picture of a girl playing with one, the commentators of future generations will solemnly discuss, as it might be in front of the allegorical figures in the Arena Chapel, what it is that she is holding.

 Design

 A diabolo is described as "a double-coned bobbin that [is] twirled, tossed, and caught on a string secured by two wands, one held in each hand," and, more generally, as "an object that can be suspended on a string made taut by two held sticks".
 The Chinese yo-yo, often considered a type of diabolo, has been described as "a short round wooden stick with two round disks, 1.5 cm thick with a space between them, attached on either end of the stick...It will rotate on a string, each end tied to a thin stick," and as "two hollow discs of light wood, with openings in the sides, united by a peg tapering to its center".

 As with the yo-yo, the design of the diabolo has varied through history and across the world.
 Chinese diabolos have been made of bamboo.
 Wooden diabolos were common in Victorian times in Britain.
 Rubber diabolos were first patented by Gustave Philippart in 1905.
 In the late twentieth century a rubberised plastic material was first used.
 Metal has also been used, especially for fire diabolos.
 "Parker Brothers used steel for the bobbins [axles], with molded rubber ends, and also made some versions out of hollow Celluloid--which, because of its 'frictionless' properties, spun even faster than steel."
 Holes and metal strips alter the sound of the spinning diabolo, but create friction.